MathiasStadler/vagrant-ssh/README.md

 - apply OpenSSH with vagrant

-## default
+## default - SAFE

-- use vagrant out of the box
+- used the keys from .vagrant/machines/default/virtualbox/private_key
+  - create for each VM box during the vagrant up phase

-## ssh insecure key
+## ssh insecure key - NOT SAFE

 - use vagrant out of the box but with with insecure key
+  - equal keypair for each VM

 ```bash
 config.ssh.insert_key = false
 ```

-## ssh own_keys
+## ssh own_keys - NOT SAFE

+- used the keys from $HOME/.ssh for login on the linux based box
+- used the keys from $HOME/.vagrant.d/insecure_private_key

+## ssh own-keys-without-insecure-keys - SAFE

-- take the keys from $HOME/.ssh for login on the linux based box
+- used the keys from $HOME/.ssh for login on the linux based box
+- used the keys from .vagrant/machines/default/virtualbox/private_key
+  - create for each VM box during the vagrant up phase

 ## ssh with crt from CA